-The 12-year-old, who was visiting his grandparents, was searching for his cricket ball on the tracks when a cargo train hit him at Ghatkopar
+The 12-year-old, who hails from Pune, was visiting his grandparents, and was searching for his cricket ball on the tracks when a cargo train hit him at Ghatkopar

 A 12-year-old boy, who hails from Pune and was visiting his grandparents in Ghatkopar, slipped into a coma after he was hit by a cargo train while looking for a cricket ball hit by a fellow player on Monday.

 The residents blame the administration for not fixing the wall that provides easy access to the tracks.
 Pic/Rajesh Gupta

 The boy, identified as Sahil Jadhav, was playing in the building when another boy hit the ball hard.
 Sahil went to fetch it.
 Fifteen minutes later, when he didn’t return, the other children informed the building residents, who found Sahil lying unconscious on the tracks and immediately rushed him to the Rajawadi Hospital.
 The doctors then informed his familty that he had slipped into a coma.